dominichyland66/widget-box/zz_Readme.txt

 You can copy this component someplace and run it there but for this demonstratesI have created a Demo.html pages Run a different server: python3 -m http.server 8080 and call http://localhost:8080/Demo.html
-The exact same component will render in the simple HTML page.
+The exact same components will render in the simple HTML page.
 The main.js and polyfills.js are loaded to the browser and rendered there.
 Any intelligence would reside at the server side and use a BFF etc.